LISTAV/TubeCatcher/README.md

 3. **Verify Installation**:
    - If prompted, allow the script to download and install dependencies.
    - The GUI should launch automatically after setup.

+##Why Not an Executable (.exe)?
+TubeCatcher is distributed as a Python script (ytdlp5.py) with a Run.bat script for Windows, rather than a standalone executable (.exe).
+This design choice was made for the following reasons:
+- Ease of Updating Dependencies: TubeCatcher relies on yt-dlp and FFmpeg, which are frequently updated to support new websites, fix bugs, and adapt to changes in platform APIs (e.g., YouTube).
+Bundling these dependencies into an .exe file using tools like PyInstaller would make it difficult for users to update yt-dlp and FFmpeg independently.
+By keeping the application as a Python script, users can easily update yt-dlp with pip install --upgrade yt-dlp or reinstall FFmpeg to ensure compatibility with the latest platforms.
+- Flexibility and Transparency: A Python script allows users to inspect and modify the code if needed, fostering transparency and customization.
+An .exe file would obscure the code and make it harder for users to troubleshoot or extend functionality.
+- Smaller Distribution Size: An .exe file bundling Python, yt-dlp, FFmpeg, and Tkinter can be significantly larger (hundreds of MBs) compared to the lightweight Python script and Run.bat.
+Users with Python and FFmpeg installed can run TubeCatcher with minimal additional setup.
+- Cross-Platform Compatibility: Distributing as a Python script ensures compatibility across Windows, macOS, and Linux without requiring separate executables for each platform.
+The Run.bat script simplifies setup for Windows users while maintaining flexibility for others.
+- For convenience, the Run.bat script automates dependency installation and launching on Windows, providing a near-executable experience without the drawbacks of a static .exe file.
+Users can still update yt-dlp and FFmpeg as needed to maintain functionality.

 ### Manual Installation (Windows, macOS, Linux)
 If you prefer manual setup or are using macOS/Linux, follow these steps: